Opened 6 years ago

 A in this case is just an array of Reals, and the size of arrays in a non-function context must always be known.
 So for parameters of basic type, array or not, there's never any need to move their bindings to an initial equation since we can just subscript them when scalarizing the array.
 The NF doesn't evaluate bindings of non-structural basic type parameters at all, it only simplifies them.

-comment:14 follow-up: Changed 6 years ago by casella
+comment:14 by Francesco Casella, 6 years ago

 OK.